-One is lit with the simple circuit.
+One is lit with a simple circuit.

-One has the circuit with a switch.
+One has a circuit with a switch.

 Turn on each circuit and watch your street light up.
 Do the bulbs that share a circuit look dimmer than the bulbs that are on their own?

 How many houses can you light up using one circuit with the light bulbs in series?